NoyannOzmen/O-Coffee/README.md

 First ever solo student project, following a (fictitious) client request.

-While the original scope of this project was to only implement 3-4 views, namely a Homepage, Catalogue, Product details, and custom 404, it has expanded to include a few bonus functionalities :
+While the original scope of this project was to only implement 3-4 views, namely a Homepage, Catalogue, Product details, and custom 404, it has expanded during the allotted timeframe to include a few bonus functionalities :

 - A responsive navigation menu as a "burger menu" for mobile displays,
 - Allowing the user to search for a specific category of product, thanks to a dropdown menu on the Catalogue page,